 If you're looking for additional scholarship and grant aid to help you fund your semester's study abroad, here are some resources to assist that effort.
-The resources are organized under General Search Engines which you may search by subject, country, or diversity criteria.
+The resources are organized under Top Scholarship Search Engines and Top Study Abroad Scholarships to apply for.
 Other resources identify scholarships geared toward language acquisition in certain countries, or scholarship by geographic area.

 LANGUAGE STUDY SCHOLARSHIPS